SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 Did you ever wonder how an assistance system like *Alexa* or *Siri* can answer arbitrarily questions?
-Therefore such  system needs to search data of different fields also referred to as domains.
+Therefore such a system needs to search data of different fields also referred to as domains.

-For that it suggests to combine these data in a natural way, you have to imagine it like a graph:
+To assist that, it makes sense to combine these data in a natural way, you have to imagine it like a graph:
-**Nodes** are things like concrete persons and **connections** between the nodes are the relationships between those things.
+**nodes** are things like concrete persons and **connections** between the nodes are the relationships between those things.
 As text such a graph could look like this: